Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 We've got that too.

-Uh in light of the uh situation in Syria and the significant interest, uh, we recently learned uh that those numbers uh were higher.
+In light of the situation in Syria and the significant interest, we recently learned that those numbers were higher.

-And so uh asked to look into it, I learned today uh that in fact there are approximately two thousand U.S. troops in Syria.
+I learned today that in fact there are approximately 2,000 U.S. troops in Syria.

-Um, as I understand it, uh and as it was explained to me, these additional forces are considered temporary rotational forces that deploy to meet shifting mission requirements.
+As I understand it, and as it was explained to me, these additional forces are considered temporary rotational forces that deploy to meet shifting mission requirements, whereas the core 900 deployers are on longer-term deployments.

-And as you know, uh for many of our deployments, numbers will fluctuate from time to time.
+And as you know, for many of our deployments, numbers will fluctuate from time to time.

-Uh I wanted to let you know uh as soon as I found out this information.
+But given that this number is significantly higher than what we've been briefing, I wanted to let you know as soon as I found out this information.

-It's like, okay, let's come clean now that we're leaving office and we don't yeah, we'll let everybody know the truth about what's going on.
+It's like, okay, let's come clean now that we're leaving office and we don't, you know, we'll let everybody know the truth about what's going on.

 I mean, I feel like that's happening everywhere, Lou.